'Thermodynamic Dissipation Theory

 Famous origin-of-life researcher Cairns-Smith wrote: "It is being realised too that ultraviolet sunlight is even better at destroying middle-sized organic molecules than at making them" .
 On the other hand, if UV creates ozone O3 from O2 that seems to be a creative process.
 Maybe that is a clue .

 Returning to our remarks at the beginning of this blog.
-It still remains puzzling that UV light causes mutations, causes skin cancer and is widely used as an sterilization method (anti-bacterial), is implicated in mass extinctions , and at the same time –according to Karo Michaelian– is instrumental in the production of the first molecules of life and at the same time according to mainstream science small amounts UVB radiation help synthesize vitamin D. How does this all fit together?
+How is it possible that DNA and RNA are UV-resistant and yet are damaged by UV?
+It still remains puzzling that UV light causes mutations , , causes skin cancer , , skin aging and is widely used as an sterilization method (anti-bacterial, anti-viral ), is implicated in mass extinctions , and at the same time –according to Karo Michaelian– is instrumental in the production of the first molecules of life and at the same time according to mainstream science small amounts UVB radiation help synthesize vitamin D. How does this all fit together?
 Is it possible that proto-life was not damaged, but life today is damaged by UV? .

 I would like to see experimental results with UV-C induced DNA and RNA synthesis published in a peer-reviewed scientific journal.
 Such an experiment would not be too complicated I guess.
 If successful that would be a major breakthrough in the origin of life field.

 "This represents an extremely poor efficiency for a photosynthetic system that has had the opportunity to evolve for at least 3,500 million years considering that humans have developed systems capable of converting up to 40% of the free energy in sunlight into usable electrical energy within only 40 years of technological innovation." (p.312)Michaelian concludes from these data that not photosynthesis, but photon dissipation into heat has the highest priority of plant species.
 It is not natural selection that rewards plant species with the highest photosynthetic efficiency, but it is the law of dissipative systems that selects plants with the highest dissipation , .
-Needless to say this is completely against the common sense and the Darwinian view of life .
+Needless to say this is completely against the common sense and evolutionary biology , .

 His entire argument hinges on the assumption that it is possible to distinguish optimization of biomass production from optimization of the conversion of visible light into infrared light (heat).
 He claims thermodynamic dissipation is optimized and photosynthesis is not.
 However, if both processes are necessarily connected, then it is not possible to distinguish between the two, let alone to point to the one that is optimized!
 I think that they are two aspects of the same process.
 Two points of view that can not conflict and are both true.